• Recipes

 Why would pizza dough not be vegan?

 Though most classic pizza dough recipes are vegan, some include dairy in the form of cheese or yogurt.
-When dining out or shopping for pre-made pizza crusts, keep in mind that gluten-free pizza crusts are rarely vegan since eggs are often included for binding.
+When dining out or shopping for pre-made pizza crusts, keep in mind that gluten-free pizza crusts are rarely vegan because eggs are often used to help with binding.

 What is 00 flour?